Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Introduction

 In Section~\ref{sec:background}, we introduce the physical foundations of \co in trapped ion systems.
-We illustrate its dynamics in a simple two-ion system and develop a universal two-level (TL) model to characterize coupling strengths uniformly across trapped ion systems.
+We illustrate its dynamics in a simple two-ion crystal and develop a two-level (TL) model to characterize coupling strengths uniformly across trapped ion systems.
 We also define the dimensionless quantum expansion parameter, $\epsilon_0$, which sets the relative strength of normal mode and third order coupling dynamics.
 In Section~\ref{sec:results}, we use this framework to simulate MS gates under realistic conditions, beginning with the two-ion system and extending to large ion crystals.
-We examine how \co scales with system size, assess its presence in experimental ion trap architectures--including linear chains and 2D crystals in rf and Penning traps--and quantify its impact on gate fidelity.
-We conclude by discussing implications for quantum processor design and strategies ot mitigate the effects of nonlinear coupling.
+We examine how \co scales with system size, assess its presence in experimental 2D Penning and rf Paul trap crystals, and explore its impact on entangling gate fidelities under representative conditions.
+We conclude by discussing implications for quantum processor design and strategies to mitigate the effects of \co{} as trapped-ion systems are scaled up.